KodePratham/arb-agent/README.md

 # arb-agent

-Ollama-first prediction-market arbitrage pipeline for Predict.fun and Probable.
+Prediction-market arbitrage pipeline for Predict.fun and Probable.

-The project is intentionally focused on one production path:
+The current production path is intentionally focused and simple:

 1. Ingest markets with Python (`Ingestion/`) using local Ollama parsing.
 2. Normalize and persist snapshots to `Data/markets/`.